-A. THE NUREMBERG IMT FOUND LIABILITY WHERE A NEWSPAPER PUBLISHER CONTINUED TO PUBLISH ARTICLES INCITING GENOCIDAL VIOLENCE WHILE AWARE OF THE STATE'S GENOCIDAL VIOLENCE jurisprudence also laid the path for what became the modern crime of direct and public incitement (of others) to commit genocide.57
+A. THE NUREMBERG IMT FOUND LIABILITY WHERE A NEWSPAPER PUBLISHER CONTINUED TO PUBLISH ARTICLES INCITING GENOCIDAL VIOLENCE WHILE AWARE OF THE STATE'S GENOCIDAL VIOLENCE thousands of accounts dedicated to launching harassment campaigns, spreading propaganda and genocide denial, and promoting violence remained active.)
+Frank Chalk, Intervening to Prevent Genocidal Violence: The Role of the Media, in THE MEDIA AND THE RWANDA GENOCIDE 375, 375-80 (Allan Thompson ed., jurisprudence also laid the path for what became the modern crime of direct and public incitement (of others) to commit genocide.